Canadian Aboriginal syllabics

-Canadian syllabic writing, or simply syllabics, is a family of writing systems used in a number of Indigenous Canadian languages of the Algonquian, Inuit, and (formerly) Athabaskan language families.
+Canadian syllabic writing, or simply syllabics, is a family of writing systems used with a number of indigenous Canadian languages of the Algonquian, Eskaleut, and (formerly) Athabaskan language families.
 These languages had no formal writing system previously.
-They are valued for their distinctiveness from the Latin script and for the ease with which literacy can be achieved; indeed, by the late 19th century the Cree had achieved what may have been one of the highest rates of literacy in the world.

-Syllabics are abugidas, where glyphs represent consonant-vowel pairs.
-They derive from the work of James Evans.
+They are valued for their distinctiveness from the Latin script and for the ease with which literacy can be achieved.
+For instance, by the late 19th century the Cree had achieved what may have been one of the highest rates of literacy in the world.
+Syllabics are an abugida, where glyphs represent consonant–vowel pairs, determined by the rotation of the glyphs.
+They were created by linguist and missionary James Evans working with the Cree and Ojibwe.

-Canadian syllabics are currently used to write all of the Cree languages from Naskapi (spoken in Quebec) to the Rocky Mountains, including Eastern Cree, Woods Cree, Swampy Cree and Plains Cree.
-They are also used to write Inuktitut in the eastern Canadian Arctic; there they are co-official with the Latin script in the territory of Nunavut.
-They are used regionally for the other large Canadian Algonquian language, Ojibwe, as well as for Blackfoot, where they are obsolete.
-Among the Athabaskan languages further to the west, syllabics have been used at one point or another to write Dakelh (Carrier), Chipewyan, Slavey, Tłı̨chǫ (Dogrib) and Dane-zaa (Beaver).
-Syllabics have occasionally been used in the United States by communities that straddle the border, but are principally a Canadian phenomenon.
+Canadian syllabics are currently used to write all of the Cree languages, including Eastern Cree, Plains Cree, Swampy Cree, Woods Cree, and Naskapi.
+They are used regionally for the other large Canadian Algonquian language, Ojibwe, as well as for Blackfoot.
+Among the Athabaskan languages further to the west, syllabics have been used at one point or another to write Dakelh (Carrier), Chipewyan, Slavey, Tłı̨chǫ (Dogrib), and Dane-zaa (Beaver).
+Syllabics have occasionally been used in the United States by communities that straddle the border.
+Among Inuit languages and dialects of the Canadian Arctic, they are used to write Inuktitut and are co-official with the Latin script in the territory of Nunavut.

 History

 Cree syllabics were created in a process that culminated in 1840 by James Evans, a missionary, probably in collaboration with Indigenous language experts.
 Evans formalized them for Swampy Cree and Ojibwe.
 Evans had been inspired by the success of Sequoyah's Cherokee syllabary after encountering problems with Latin-based alphabets, and drew on his knowledge of Devanagari and Pitman shorthand.
-Canadian syllabics would in turn influence the Pollard script in China.
+Canadian syllabics would in turn influence the Pollard script, which is used to write various Hmong–Mien and Lolo-Burmese languages.
 Other missionaries were reluctant to use it, but it was rapidly indigenized and spread to new communities before missionaries arrived.